 - Cotton balls

 - Ace wrap

-With a first-aid kit sealed and tucked nicely into your dog’s pack, other essential dog-specific items can be conveniently stored.
+With a first-aid kit sealed and tucked nicely into the dog backpack, other essential dog-specific items can also be conveniently stored in the dog backpack.
 A leash is always important to have with you, as it can serve a lot more of a purpose than just legally tying your dog no more than six feet away from you.

 A collapsible water dish is often forgotten but makes life much easier when the stream is far and you need to pour your pup some water.
 To keep weight down and make use of our own waste, a simple plastic sandwich bag is always found in Sable’s pack; as rolling the edges down creates a perfect lightweight water or food dish.
 Her water is also stored in her pack by means of two 12 ounce water bladders.
 The bladder is preferred in a dog’s pack because it forms around their body much better, and can be compacted when empty.
 The food she carries is stored in two sandwich bags, zipped shut.

 With enough space and weight allowance for Sables’ 35-pound self, we add in a light or glow stick to keep track of her in the dark.
 She also totes her Ruffwear Grip Trex in case the terrain is either sharp, scorching, or ice for long periods.
-And of course, she carries her own pick-up bags.
+And of course, she carries her own pick-up bags in the dog backpack.

 Keep in mind the type of pack your dog is wearing, the weather, and the possibility of river crossings or a splash in the lake.
 If your dog’s pack is not waterproof, storing items you don’t want wet in a dog’s pack can be a bad idea, as your dog may decide now is a good time for a cooling bath.